awsdocs/aws-cdk-guide/doc_source/hello_world.md

 cdk diff
 ```

-The AWS CDK Toolkit queries your AWS account for the current AWS CloudFormation template for the `hello-cdk` stack, and compares it with the template it just synthesized from your app\.
+The AWS CDK Toolkit queries your AWS account for the current AWS CloudFormation template for the `HelloCdkStack` and compares it with the template it just synthesized from your app\.
 The Resources section of the output should look like the following\.

 ```
 Stack HelloCdkStack